 Grab your prospect’s attention!

-Great, you have got a hold of the prospect, it's about time you pitch your services to them, do you think they are paying attention to you?
+Great, you have got a hold of the prospect, it’s about time you pitch your services to them, do you think they are paying attention to you?
 Most likely they aren’t they are probably at work or checking their email or doing 10 other things.
 So how do you grab their attention?
-Well for one stop. throwing your sales pitch at them and focus on triggering the thought process in their head cause it’s all about what the prospect is hearing not what you’re saying.
+Well for one-stop. throwing your sales pitch at them and focusing on triggering the thought process in their head cause it’s all about what the prospect is hearing not what you’re saying.
 Second, ask them questions relevant to the purpose of your call to get them thinking.
-It's clear that you should know the vital points of your pitch what I want you to do is say the prospects name right before you say those key point and you’ll instantly grab his attention.
+It’s clear that you should know the vital points of your pitch what I want you to do is say the prospect’s name right before you say those key points and you’ll instantly grab his attention.
 Trust me on this, they will start listening.

 Remember you are human having a conversation with another human

 Stop reading your script word by word you are sounding like an emotionless robot, I want you to think of yourself as an actor giving his performance filled with real human emotions.
 To sound more natural while cold calling you need to have a clear understanding of what are your product and services and why should the person on the other end care about it, so try to study and memorize your intro and value proposition as much as you can.

 Send me an email!
 Anyone who has done cold calling before knows this line all too well and what most sales reps do is that they send out a four-paragraph email which even if the prospect opens they won’t bother reading.
 What you need to do is send a few customized emails, reminding them about your conversation and you are sending them an email because they asked you for it try to keep the email short and precise.
 Hear me out, no one likes reading long boring emails, I have done this myself and seen great results.